 3. Rinse Off After Swimming

 Then when you’re done swimming for the day, hop back in the shower with your swimsuit.
-While you’re washing the chlorine or salt off your skin, use the same soap or natural body wash to give your swimsuit a quick scrub.
+While you’re washing the chlorine or salt off your skin, use the same soap or your own natural body wash to give your swimsuit a quick scrub.
 Rinse it well and let it air dry.

 4. Wash It Like A Bra